lasmedina/ariel-data-challenge-21-solution/README.md

 # ariel-data-challenge-21-solution

-Implemented as part of my final project for the MSc in Space Science and Technology.
+Multi-input CNN implemented in MATLAB for prediction of multi-wavelength planet-to-star radius values in the presence of noise, as part of my final project for the MSc in Space Science and Technology.

 Main file: multiInputAriel.m